skywind3000/quickmenu.vim/README.md

 ![](http://skywind3000.github.io/word/images/menu/menu-1.gif)

-Vim is lack of ui components, that's ok for experienced users, but hard for the others.
+Vim is lack of basic ui components, that's ok for experienced users, but hard for the others.
 A quickmenu is quite easier for them.
 Now we have this cute menu and show/hide it with F12. and no longer have to worry about  forgetting keymaps.

 ## Documentation